Open Source in the e-commerce

 Debian is a distribution that emerged from Linux.
 The Debian project was initiated by Ian Murdock in 1993 and today has a community of over 1,000 active developers.
 Debian is currently available in version 11 "Bullseye".
 The DFSG (Debian Free Software Guidelines), which are largely identical to the open source definition, ensure that the individual software components of the Debian distribution are available under free software licences.

 The Apache HTTP Server is one of the most widely used web servers on the Internet and can be used largely independently of the operating system used.
 It is the founding project of the Apache Software Foundation and was published in 1995 by a team of eight developers.
 The Apache HTTP Server is open source and is available under the free "Apache Licence Version 2.0".
-Currently, the web server is available in version 2.4.

 MySQL is a globally widespread relational database management system and was developed in 1994 by the Swedish company MySQL AB.
 Since 2010, the software has been part of the Oracle Corporation portfolio.
 MySQL is available as an OSS under the GNU GPL licence.
-In addition, MySQL is also available as an enterprise version, which is under a proprietary licence.
-The system is often used in conjunction with web servers such as Apache or Nginx and the scripting language PHP and is also compatible with many Unix variants, macOS, Windows and Linux.
+In addition, MySQL is also available in an enterprise version, which is under a proprietary licence.
+The system is often used in connection with web servers such as Apache or Nginx and the scripting language PHP and is also compatible with many Unix variants, macOS, Windows and Linux.

 MariaDB is also a relational database management system that emerged as a fork from MySQL in 2009.
 In the meantime, some large users have replaced MySQL as the standard pre-installed database management system with MariaDB.
 These include, for example, the Linux distributions Debian (from version 9.0) and Ubuntu (from version 14.04).
-The latest version of MariaDB is version 10.6.4.
-Older versions are still supported retroactively up to version 10.2.

 In contrast to MySQL and MariaDB, MongoDB is a document-oriented NoSQL database that is compatible with Linux, Microsoft Windows and macOS.
 As a non-relational database management system, MongoDB is consequently not based on the SQL language and is not fixed to a table format in the structure of a database entry, as is usual with SQL databases.
-MongoDB was released as OSS by MongoDB, Inc. in 2009.
-Since 2018, however, the software has only been offered proprietarily under the "Server Side Public License".
+MongoDB was released as OSS in 2009 by MongoDB, Inc. Since 2018, however, the software has only been offered proprietarily under the "Server Side Public License".

 Like Elasticsearch, the Solr search engine is based on Apache Lucene.
 It was developed by CNET Networks in 2004 and transferred to the Apache Software Foundation portfolio as OSS in 2006.
 Since then, Solr has been available under the free Apache 2.0 licence and is actively developed further by the Apache community.
-In October 2021, the currently latest version 8.10.1 was released.

 Sphinx (short for SQL Phrase Index) is a full-text search engine developed in 2001 by Andrew Aksyonoff and offered as OSS under the GNU GPL.
 Sphinx is compatible with Unix-like operating systems such as Linux as well as Microsoft Windows.
-The search engine has a stand-alone engine, but is especially suited for use in combination with SQL-based databases and various scripting languages such as PHP or Python.
+The search engine has a stand-alone engine, but is especially suitable for use in combination with SQL-based databases and various scripting languages such as PHP or Python.

 Magento 2 is available under the Open Software License, just like Magento 1, but Adobe also offers a paid version with Adobe Commerce.
 This is identical to the OSS in terms of backend and frontend, but Adobe guarantees functionality, direct support and extended functions.